thomdeg/gobookkeeper/gobookkeeper_fileformat.md

-(inofficial: maybe software should work with  +,-  or  credit/debit)
+(inofficial: maybe software should work with  +,-  or  credit/debit, now it uses German symbols S/H as described above)